All articles

 The clearest evidence appears in how teams now manage versioned datasets.
 Rather than treating relational databases as the system of record for every stage of the pipeline, many physical AI architectures preserve raw observations in object storage while using modern table formats such as Apache Iceberg to organize them into versioned, queryable datasets.
 Relational databases remain valuable for serving clean, structured application data, but the ingestion layer increasingly lives in object storage, where historical replay and large-scale reconstruction become much more practical.
 "For versioning, we use Apache Iceberg on top of object storage.
 At the site, we use MinIO as the local object store.
 Iceberg provides snapshots and version history, while MinIO stores the underlying data objects.
 Together, they provide a versioned data foundation that feels much more like Git for data than managing records inside a traditional transactional database."

-Taken together, these architectural decisions all serve the same purpose: preserving enough context to faithfully reconstruct reality as the physical world, models, and scientific understanding evolve.
 The constraint that holds all of it together is scope, with practitioners modeling the specific environment the system actually operates in rather than the world it sits inside.
-"Even today, humanoid robots are very far away from actual humans because we can only scope the problem to specific tasks, like maintenance in manufacturing," Phan concludes.
-"The reality we want to capture is just around that specific task."
+"Even today, every successful physical AI system succeeds because it focuses on a well-defined environment and a specific task," Phan concludes.
+"The reality we want to capture is only the part of the physical world that matters for that task."